bokuweb/react-rnd/README.md

 #### `enableResizing?: ?Enable;`

-The `enableResizing` property is used to set the resizable permission of a resizable component.
+The `enableResizing` property is used to set the resizable permission of the component.

 The permission of `top`, `right`, `bottom`, `left`, `topRight`, `bottomRight`, `bottomLeft`, `topLeft` direction resizing.
 If omitted, all resizer are enabled.